yuyi13/Himawari-ANU/README.md

 Despite this, previous research has primarily focused on analysing the directionality of LST without thoroughly exploring systematic differences between platforms.
 Hence, we presented a Solar Zenith Angle-based Calibration (SZAC) method to harmonise the daytime component of a split-window retrieved Himawari-8 LST (referred to here as the baseline) with the MODerate-resolution Imaging Spectroradiometer (MODIS) LST.
 SZAC describes the spatial heterogeneity and magnitude of diurnal LST discrepancies from different platforms, which is anticipated to complement typical directionality analyses.

-We conducted evaluations of the proposed method against both remotely sensed and in-situ LST, with the graphical abstract showing the main findings in this research.
+We evaluated the proposed method against both remotely sensed and in-situ LST, with the graphical abstract showing the main findings in this research.

 <img src="figures/graphical_abstract.jpg" width="750">